shahnawaz/react-styleguide/README.md

        }
        ```

-  - **Decleare Methods Name**: Always declare methods name that it will represent its work
+  - **Decleare Methods Name**: Always declare method name that can represent its purpose
        ```jsx
        // bad
        login = () => {